flair-bio2/flair-bio2.github.io/_posts/2025-08-01-visualization.md

 > Ultimately, it is content that makes graphics interesting.
 When a chart is presented properly, information just flows to the viewer in the clearest and most efficient way.
 > -- Dona M. Wong

-Let's dive into some practical examples to elevate your data storytelling.
+Let's dive into some practical examples with dummy data.

 **Author**: [Quentin Fournier](https://scholar.google.com/citations?user=I0M6-KsAAAAJ) (edited with LLMs)